May 25, 2015, Santiago, Chile,

 The Jewish community has always stressed that it is not for the elite alone but for all.
 This is not a race of "superior beings" but a community were all are welcomed; the young, the old, the psychically and mentally handicapped.

-Sadly, most Krav Maga instructors these days have broken with this age old Jewish tradition.
+Sadly, most Krav Maga instructors these days have broken with this age-old Jewish tradition.
 They have adopted more of the "Superior race" mentality.
 They want only the strong and young, the athletic and fit.
 There is no place for fat people, no place for imperfection.
+They have imitated the ways of our enemies and dropped our traditional Jewish values.
+Their Krav Maga is cut off from the roots.

 Their Krav Maga style requires strength and speed, fitness and coordination.
 These are all great qualities but most of us have those in short supply.
 This attitude eliminates the vast majority of society, the vast majority of people that truly need to learn to defend themselves.